Some links in this post may be affiliate links

 Bell-flowered Cotyledon Succulent can be grown outdoors, however, gradually acclimate it and place it in a shaded place first to prevent scorching of the leaves.

-Cotyledon campanulata requires an average warmth between 16-250C during the growing season and a minimum of 100C in the cold season.
+Cotyledon campanulata requires an average warmth of 16-250C during the growing season and a minimum of 100C in the cold season.

 Keep the Bell-flowered Cotyledon away from frost and cold drafts like windy doors and windows, air conditioning units among others as prolonged exposure can cause leaf drop and the death of the plant.

-Cotyledon campanulata has no need for high humidity.
-Average room humidity is ideal for this plant.
+Cotyledon campanulata has no need for extra humidity.
+Average room humidity of 50-55% is ideal for this plant.
 Clean the leaves with a soft brush to get rid of dust and also discourage pest infestations.

-Ascertain that there is good air circulation for the Bell-flowered Cotyledon and do not mist it to prevent fungal disease infestations which are prevalent in damp, poorly ventillated conditions.
+Ascertain that there is good air circulation and do not mist the plant to prevent fungal disease infestations which are prevalent in damp, poorly ventillated conditions.

 Repot Cotyledon campanulata at the beginning of the growing season only when it has become pot-bound or when the potting medium has completely broken down.
 Use a pot that is 1 size larger than the current one to avoid overpotting and retention of excess moisture.